 4. In attachment: previous video works, drawings, photographs, etc.

-A list of participants will be announced on 21th June 2019.
+The final list of participants will be announced on 19th July 2020.

 The workshops take place from 13th to 22th September 2020.